awesome-letters-from-facebook/awesome-letters-from-facebook/README.md

 # AlgorithmWatch
-> AlgorithmWatch is a non-profit research and advocacy organization that is committed to watch, unpack and analyze automated decision-making (ADM) systems and their impact on society.
+> AlgorithmWatch is a non-profit research and advocacy organization that is committed to watching, unpacking, and analyzing automated decision-making (ADM) systems and their impact on society.

 letter:
 - https://algorithmwatch.org/en/wp-content/uploads/2021/09/Open_Letter_to_European_Lawmakers_15_sept_21.pdf